Bids for the 2032 Summer Olympics

 The selection of the host for the 2032 Summer Olympics saw a new process being introduced from 2019.
-The bidding process saw Brisbane, Queensland, Australia, chosen as the preferred and expected host that was officially certified by the IOC on the eve of the 2020 Summer Olympics on 21 July 2021 in Tokyo, Japan.
+The bidding process saw Brisbane, Australia, the first ever sole bidder for an Olympics bid, chosen as the preferred and expected host that was officially certified by the IOC on the eve of the 2020 Summer Olympics on 21 July 2021 in Tokyo, Japan.

 Bidding process

 The new IOC bidding process was approved at the 134th IOC Session on 24 June 2019 in Lausanne, Switzerland.
 The key proposals, driven by the relevant recommendations from Olympic Agenda 2020, are: